MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 #### Printed anchors and digital anchors

 There are two types of anchors: a printed anchor and a digital anchor.
-The way you anchor your guide changes depending on which method is used.
+The way you anchor your guide depends on which method is used.

 **To anchor your guide using a printed anchor**